igcbioinformatics/ADER/material/Practical.md

 **TASK**: Try both alternatives: Try the same as before, but removing the second batch.
 Next, use the second batch but include another factor (batch), with three values, one for each batch, and correspond the samples to each.

 **QUESTION:** How many genes were detected to be differentially expressed (P-adj < 0.05) in each case?
 <details><summary>Click Here to see the answer</summary>
 In the original case with all samples, there are 752 genes with adjusted p-value less than 0.05.
 There were only 251 when only two samples were used.
 When controling for the batch, we could obtain 1220 genes.
 So in this case, it seems to be better to control for the batch.
 </details>
 <br/>
 <br/>

-## <a id="LO8.4">LO 8.4 - Using R and rstudio to have full control of your analysis  TODO dneves!</a>
+## <a id="LO8.4">LO 8.4 - Using R and rstudio to have full control of your analysis </a>

 The tools available in Galaxy are limited in terms of the ability to express more complex experimental designs.
 Moreover, we are limited to the plots and outputs Galaxy gives us.
 To have full control on our analysis, we need to go to R and explore all the flexibility that it allows.

-**TASK**: In RStudio, open the file trapnell_deseq.R that you can find in the folder difftests.
-In Rstudio, set "Session>Set Working Directory>To Source File Location".
-Then run each of the commands in the R script and see what they do.

 The [edgeR manual](https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) contains several examples that explore these issues.
 In the pairwise case, the statistical methods are comparable to a t-test or a fisher exact test.
 Generalized Linear Models (GLM) allow to include information from several variables simultaneously.
 The simple pairwise case can also be considered as a GLM, although the statistical methods applied for the test are different than in the "classic" pairwise model.

+The following exercises are designed to illustrate the use of two of the most commonly used packages for differential expression analysis in R: DESeq2 and edgeR.

+In the first exercise we will analyse the Trapnell datasets, described previously, using DESeq2 and edgeR in its "classic" pairwise exact test mode.

+**TASK**: Open RStudio on your computer.
+Using the R console, perform the steps described in this document: [Exercise 1](http://htmlpreview.github.io/?https://github.com/dsobral/ADER/blob/master/material/complex/tutorial1.html)

+In the second exercise, based on an example from the edgeR documentation, we will perform a differential expression analysis of the Tuch et al. dataset.
+This example aims to demonstrate the steps necessary to use edgeR's GLM functions.

+**TASK**: Open RStudio on your computer.
+Using the R console, perform the steps described in this document: [Exercise 2](http://htmlpreview.github.io/?https://github.com/dsobral/ADER/blob/master/material/complex/tutorial1.html)

+**TASK**: In RStudio, open the file trapnell_deseq.R that you can find in the folder difftests.
+In Rstudio, set "Session>Set Working Directory>To Source File Location".
+Then run each of the commands in the R script and see what they do.

 **TASK**: In Rstudio, open trapnell_edgeR.R and run the commands that are inside.
 Run also edgeR_example1_Tuch.R and edgeR_example2_Cumbie.R.

 The final example we will explore contains several factors, and one of the factors have 3 different possible values.
 This introduces many possibilities of experimental questions to test.
 We just need to decide which ones are relevant biological questions.
 To define which questions make sense, it is usually best to start with the use of unbiased exploratory tools such as PCoA and Hierarchical clustering.

 **TASK**: In Rstudio, run edgeR_example4_GSE60450.R.